What Halloween Looked Like the Year You Were Born

 “My brothers Garth, Glenn and Jerry Jr. dressed for Halloween” —Sue Jernigan

 The ’70s were all about flower power, just like this adorable homemade costume.
-These flower-shaped desserts make for a bloomin’ good time.

 After giving out apples and bags of candy, First Lady Betty Ford placed a quarter into each child’s UNICEF collection box on the White House lawn.

 Let’s do the Time Warp!
 The Rocky Horror Picture Show, starring Tim Curry, Susan Sarandon and Barry Bostwick, was released in 1975.

 Few things go together as well as pumpkins and Halloween.
 Don’t believe us?
 Just check out these pumpkin recipes that are perfect for Halloween night.